 Many houses built before 1970 still have service pipes and internal plumbing made from lead.
 If you have lead pipes in your house it is possible that lead may be present in your drinking water.

 The best solution is to replace your part of the lead service pipe with copper or plastic pipes.
 You can ask NI Water to replace their part between the water main and the boundary of your property.
 If you are concerned you should contact Northern Ireland Water.

 Rivers and ground waters may contain traces of pesticide as a result of agricultural use (pest control on crops) and non-agricultural use (herbicide for weed control on highways and railways).
 Northern Ireland Water treats water for drinking to make sure it meets water quality standards.

 Looking after water in your home

-You can read more about protecting your domestic water supply in the leaflet - 'Looking after water in your home - the consumer's guide'.
+You can read more about protecting your domestic water supply in the leaflet - 'Looking after water in your home'.